 Since we lived in Paris twenty years ago and have gone back every year since (we love it!), there is not a lot of pressure to run around to see and do everything.
-This year, we just had two days there on our way to Greece.
+Recently, we had some time there in between my husband’s business trip.
 Here are my two perfect days in Paris that involve walking and enjoying the sites, checking out my favorite home stores and eating French food.

 Accommodations in the Center of Town